 I also try to add one new meal (a recipe we haven’t tried) to our weekly meal plan.
 This helps me keep a variety of options available.

 If we try that recipe and like it, I will add it to my “Delicious Good” board.
 This process has been working for us for the last few years.
 It’s really helped with my meal planning.

 I write my meals down on the free meal plan printable as I find them.
 If you write them down, you can keep track of each week’s meal plan and look back at it.

 It’s very important to write them down.
 My week gets so busy that I forget what I planned for dinner.
 It’s nice to just look at my list.

 6. Determine what days you will cook each meal

 You may have decided what days you are going to cook your meals already but if you haven’t you need to.
 Some weeks, I can “wing” this.
 On other weeks I can’t.

 It depends on if I will be home to cook dinner.
 I like to schedule my slow cooker meals for my long busy days.
 Then I don’t have to worry about cooking a meal when I get home.

 7. Make your grocery list

 I always start my grocery list by adding dinner ingredients.
-After I have those items written down, I will add to my list of the other items we need that week.
+After I have those items written down, I will add the other items we need to the list.